WHAT WE BELIEVE

 -

 We know that faith can be messy.
 Many of us are rethinking what we’ve been told, letting go of harmful theology, and rediscovering the love of God in a new way.
-Questions aren’t dangerous—they’re sacred.
+Questions aren’t dangerous.
+Questions are sacred.
 We believe Jesus can handle our doubts and walk with us through every step of the journey.

 -

 We don’t all think the same.
 And that’s okay.
-What unites us isn’t uniformity—it’s Jesus.
+What unites us isn’t uniformity, it’s Jesus.
 We’re a centered-set community, and there’s room at the table for everyone.
+We focus on what draws us toward the center rather than drawing lines that keep people out.
 No idea is above critique, and no person is below dignity.

-At Southeast, you’ll also hear words and phrases that have become mantras—simple statements that shape our identity as a community of Jesus followers.
+At The Southeast Project, you’ll also hear words and phrases that have become mantras that shape our identity as a community of Jesus followers.
 These phrases remind us of who we are and what we believe, reinforcing our commitment to walk in the way of Jesus:

 The good news of Jesus is good news for anyone because it’s good news for everyone